Friedrich Merz

 After the 2002 federal election, Merkel claimed the parliamentary group chairmanship for herself, while Merz was elected deputy parliamentary group leader.
 In December 2004, he resigned from this office, thereby giving up the years-long power struggle with Merkel and gradually withdrew from politics, focusing on his legal career and leaving parliament entirely in 2009, until his return to parliament in 2021.
 In 2004, he became a senior counsel at Mayer Brown, where he focused on mergers and acquisitions, banking and finance, and compliance.
 He has served on the boards of numerous companies, including BlackRock Germany.
 A corporate lawyer and reputed multimillionaire, Merz is also a licensed private pilot and owns two aeroplanes.
 In 2018, he announced his return to politics.
 He was elected CDU leader in December 2021, assuming the office in January 2022.
 He had failed to win the position in two previous leadership elections in 2018, and January 2021.
-In September 2024, he became the Union's candidate for Chancellor of Germany ahead of the 2025 German federal election.
-The CDU/CSU subsequently reached an agreement to form a coalition with the SPD.
-Merz was elected chancellor on 6 May 2025, taking two rounds to clear, surprising many.
+In September 2024, he became the Union's candidate for Chancellor of Germany ahead of the following year's federal election.
+The CDU/CSU won a plurality of the seats and subsequently reached an agreement to form a coalition with the SPD.
+Merz was elected chancellor on 6 May 2025, taking two rounds to clear, which was a first in German history.

 As chancellor, he has taken steps to ensure fiscal responsibility and border security.
 An early issue that arose at the start of his chancellorship has been the designation of the AfD as extremist.
 In foreign policy, he is a staunch supporter of the European Union, NATO, and the liberal international order, having described himself as "truly European, a convinced Transatlanticist, and a German open to the world".
 Merz advocates a closer union and "an army for Europe".
 Prior to the second presidency of Donald Trump, he was frequently described as being "exceptionally pro-American", and was once the chairman of the Atlantik-Brücke association which promotes German-American friendship and Atlanticism.
+Domestically, Merz's proposed welfare cuts and reforms have drawn criticism.
+His approval ratings fell sharply during his first year in office; in May 2026, he recorded the lowest level of satisfaction for a chancellor ever measured by the ARD Deutschlandtrend, a monthly national opinion poll.